a modernization by James Hampton Belton

 That Halloween noises in the hills sounded louder than ever, and fire burned on Sentinel Hill as usual, but people paid more attention to the rhythmic screaming of vast flocks of unnaturally belated whippoorwills which had assembled near the unlit Whateley farmhouse.
 After midnight their shrill notes burst into a kind of pandemoniac laughter which filled the countryside, and they didn’t finally quiet down until dawn.
 Then they vanished, hurrying southward where they were a month overdue.
 What this meant, no one could quite be certain til later.
 None of the country folk had died, but poor Lavinia Whateley, the twisted albino, was never seen again.

 In the summer of 1927, Wilbur repaired two sheds in the farmyard and began moving his books and effects out to them.
 Soon afterwards, Earl Sawyer told the loungers at Osborn’s that more carpentry was going on in the Whateley farmhouse.
 Wilbur was closing all the doors and windows on the ground floor, and appeared to be taking out walls as he and his grandfather had done upstairs four years before.
 He was living in one of the sheds, and Sawyer thought he seemed unusually worried and trembling.
 People suspected he knew something about his mother’s disappearance, and very few ever approached his neighbourhood now.
-His height had increased to more than seven feet, and his growth showed no signs of ceasing.
+His height had increased to more than seven feet, and his growth showed no signs of stopping.

 The following winter, Wilbur made his first trip outside the Dunwich region.
 Correspondence with the Widener Library at Harvard, the Bibliotheque Nationale in Paris, the British Museum, the University of Buenos Aires, and the Library of Miskatonic University at Arkham had failed to get him a book he desperately wanted to borrow.
 At length he set out in person, shabby, dirty, bearded, and uncouth in dialect, to consult the copy at Miskatonic, which was the nearest to him geographically.
-Almost eight feet tall, and carrying a cheap new suitcase from Osborn’s general store, this dark and goatish gargoyle appeared one day in Arkham in quest of the dreaded volume kept under lock and key at the college library—the hideous Necronomicon of the mad Arab Alhazred—Olaus Wormius’ Latin version—printed in Spain in the Seventeenth Century.
-He had never seen a city before, but had no thought except to find his way to the university grounds.
+Almost eight feet tall, and carrying a cheap new suitcase from Osborn’s general store, he appeared like a dark and goatish gargoyle one day in Arkham in quest of the dreaded volume kept under lock and key at the college library—the hideous Necronomicon of the mad Arab Alhazred—Olaus Wormius’ Latin version—printed in Spain in the Seventeenth Century.
+He had never seen a city before, but thought only to find his way to the university grounds.
 There, he passed heedlessly by a great white-fanged watchdog that barked with unnatural fury and enmity, and tugged frantically at its stout chain.

 Wilbur had with him the priceless but imperfect copy of Dr. Dee’s English version, which his grandfather had bequeathed him.
 Upon receiving access to the Latin copy, he at once began to collate the two texts, aiming to discover a certain passage which would have come on the 751st page of his own defective volume.
 This much he did not refrain from telling the librarian—the same erudite Henry Armitage (A. M. Miskatonic, Ph.
 D. Princeton, Litt.
 D. Johns Hopkins) who had once called at the farm, and who politely plied him with questions.
-He was looking, he had to admit, for a kind of formula or incantation containing the frightful name Yog-Sothoth, and it puzzled him to find discrepancies, duplications, and ambiguities which made the search far from easy.
+He was looking, he admitted, for a kind of formula or incantation containing the frightful name Yog-Sothoth, and it puzzled him to find discrepancies, duplications, and ambiguities which made the search far from easy.
 As he copied the formula he finally chose, Dr. Armitage looked involuntarily over his shoulder at the open pages.
 The left-hand one, in the Latin version, contained monstrous threats to the peace and sanity of the world.

 Presently Wilbur raised his head and began speaking in that strange, resonant fashion which hinted at sound producing organs unlike the rest of mankind’s.

-He stopped as he saw firm denial on the librarian’s face, and his own goatish features grew crafty.
+He stopped when he saw firm denial on the librarian’s face, and his own goatish features grew crafty.
 Armitage, half ready to tell him he could make a copy of the parts he needed, thought suddenly of the possible consequences and checked himself.
 There was too much responsibility in giving such a being the key to such blasphemous outer spheres.
 Whateley saw how things stood, and tried to speak lightly.

 “Well, all right, if you feel that way about it, maybe Harvard won’t be as fussy as you are.”

 Without saying more he rose and strode out of the building, stooping at each doorway.
-Armitage heard the savage yelping of the great watchdog, and studied Whateley’s gorilla-like lope as he crossed the bit of campus visible from the window.
+Armitage heard the savage barking of the great watchdog, and studied Whateley’s gorilla-like lope as he crossed the bit of campus visible from the window.
 He thought of the wild tales he had heard, the old Sunday stories in the Advertiser, and the lore he had picked up from Dunwich rustics and villagers during his visit there.
 Unseen things not of the earth—or at least not of the tridimensional earth—rushed stinking and horrible through New England’s glens, and brooded obscenely on the mountain tops.
 Of this he had long felt certain.
 Now he sensed the close presence of some terrible intruding horror, and glimpsed a hellish advance in the black dimension of the ancient and once passive nightmare.
 He locked away the Necronomicon with a shudder of disgust, but the room still reeked with an unholy and unidentifiable stench.
 “As a foulness you shall know them,” he quoted.
 The odour was the same one that had sickened him at the Whateley farmhouse less than three years before.
 He thought of Wilbur, goatish and ominous, once again, and laughed mockingly at the village rumours of his parentage.

 “Inbreeding?”
 Armitage muttered half aloud to himself.
 “Great God, what simpletons!
 Show them Arthur Machen’s Great God Pan and they think him the result of a common Dunwich scandal!
 But what thing—what cursed shapeless influence on or off this three-dimensioned earth—was Wilbur Whateley’s father?
 He was born on Candlemas, nine months after May Eve of 1912, when talk of the queer noises from the earth reached clear to Arkham.
 What walked on the mountains that May night?
 What horror fastened itself to the world in half-human flesh and blood?”